Learning for Growth - Curriculum

 TECHNOLOGY - Technology provides support for learning and is used purposefully and creatively.

-HEALTH AND PHYSICAL EDUCATION - is an integral part of the curriculum at St Mary Magdalen's School, providing students with multiple skills based learning and opportunities for competitive and inclusive sport activities.
+HEALTH AND PHYSICAL EDUCATION - is an integral part of the curriculum at St Mary Magdalen's School, providing students with multiple skills-based learning and opportunities for competitive and inclusive sports activities.
 Students engage in external competitions for District Sports, Hooptime (Basketball) and Glee Competition for choir.

 EXCURSIONS - Each learning area engages in excursions and incursions to give students experiences that extend or support their learning.